 Dancers, engineers, scientists, charity fundraisers, future politicians, lawyers – no matter what a student wants to become, they will find a starting point at Thorns Collegiate Academy.

-Mr Kelay, Principal of the Academy, states: “Students are at the heart of what we do – we believe in building futures right from the start in Year 7, making every moment count until our students leave Year 11 with the highest possible standard of academic qualification.”
+Mr Manny Kelay, Principal, states: “Students are at the heart of what we do – we believe in building futures right from the start in Year 7, making every moment count until our students leave Year 11 with the highest possible standard of academic qualification.”

 Be your best self